MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 > [!NOTE]
 > We highly discourage using the _PropertySets_ parameter with the value `All` because it slows down the cmdlet and reduces reliability.
 Always use the _PropertySets_ and _Properties_ parameters to retrieve only the required properties.

+For more information about filtering in the EXO V2 module, see [Filters in the Exchange Online V2 module](filters-v2.md).

 ## Release notes

 ### Current release: Version 0.4578.0